TIBCOSoftware/snappydata/docs/reference/snappy_shell_reference/store-print-stacks.md

 1 stack dumps written to gfxd-stack-dump.txt
 ```

-See also <a href="../system_procedures/dump-stacks.html#reference_A7533A4A873D48FBAB05A67DD5CC7F66" class="xref" title="Writes thread stacks, locks, and transaction states to the RowStore log file.
-You can write stack information either for the current RowStore member or for all RowStore members in the distributed system.">SYS.DUMP\_STACKS</a> for information about appending stack dump information to the RowStore log file.
+See also <a href="../system_procedures/dump-stacks.html#reference_A7533A4A873D48FBAB05A67DD5CC7F66" class="xref" title="Writes thread stacks, locks, and transaction states to the SnappyData log file.
+You can write stack information either for the current SnappyData member or for all SnappyData members in the distributed system.">SYS.DUMP\_STACKS</a> for information about appending stack dump information to the SnappyData log file.